hanrattyjen/CV/README.md

 I began my coding journey almost accidentally.
 I did some maths courses online and this led me to some coding courses.
 It was only after messing around with code for a few months, talking to people and attending meet-ups that I realised that this was something I wanted to do full-time.

-I have just graduated from [Makers Academy](http://www.makersacademy.com/), a highly intensive coding bootcamp completed over 12 weeks.
-This has enabled me to transition fully into the role of a Junior Developer and provided me with many of the fundamental skills required from this role today.
+I have just graduated from [Makers Academy](http://www.makersacademy.com/), a highly intensive coding bootcamp completed over 16 weeks.
+This has enabled me to transition fully into the role of a Junior Developer and provided me with many of the fundamental skills required for this role today.

 I am involved with [Django Girls Belfast](https://djangogirls.org/belfast/), who provide one-day workshops to women who want to learn to build their own web apps using Python and Django.
 There is an incredible demand for this workshop - it's amazing!